dan2017558/Calendar-Prayer-Times/README.md

-# Apple-Calendar-Prayer-Times
+# Calendar-Prayer-Times

-Uses my local mosque's prayer times to create events on the calendar app.
+Using prayer times from my local mosque; this application creates calendar events in order to have local prayer times organized with other daily activities.